-The dissolved oxygen trend showed a slight decrease over the testing history.
-Oxygen concentrations remained very healthy, showing the lake carries a healthy oxygen concentration despite temperature changes.
+The dissolved oxygen trend showed a slight decrease over the testing history and an upward tick during this current year.
+Oxygen concentrations remained extremely healthy, showing the lake carries a healthy oxygen concentration despite temperature changes.
 We will continue to watch this trend and recommend further actions if the decrease steepens.